 Board Members

 Board seats are up for election annually.
-The terms are three years and the Board of Directors meets on a monthly basis - usually in the morning on the first Thursday of the month.
+The terms are three years and the Board of Directors meets on a monthly basis - usually the first Thursday of the month.
 Board Members may attend the meeting in person or by phone.
-Each Board Member must be a dues-paying member of the Minnesota Composting Council one year prior to being elected to the Board, and must be a member of the USCC throughout the Board term.
+Each Board Member must be a dues-paying member of the Minnesota Composting Council one year prior to being elected to the Board and must be a member of the USCC throughout the Board term.

 Contact the Board or Board Members directly by filling out our Contact Us form.